 A no-cost extension is defined as, “An extension of time beyond the current project period's end date in order to complete the scope of work on the project.”
-Contact the OGSP for details on obtaining a no-cost extension.
+Contact Patricia Bossange for details on obtaining a no-cost extension.

-There are certain costs that are associated with grants or grant-related travel that are not covered in the grant funds themselves.
+Certain costs are associated with grants or grant-related travel that are not covered in the grant funds themselves.
 These are called unallowable costs.

 Examples of unallowable costs:

 - Entertainment (including amusement, diversion, and social activities and any costs directly associated with them)

 - Costs of goods or services for personal use of the institution's employees regardless of whether the cost is reported as taxable income to the employees

 - Costs incurred either before the start of the project period or after the expiration of the project period

 Sponsored program agreements are awarded to the institution and not to the individual.
 If you are transferring a sponsored agreement from another institution to Framingham State University or if you are leaving FSU and intend to transfer a sponsored agreement to another institution, please contact Patricia Bossange as soon as possible for assistance.

 Remember when transferring a sponsored agreement to Framingham State University: